ddmitov/perl-executing-browser/README.md

 * **4.** Write ``{PEB_executable_directory}/resources/app/index.html`` with
   a [settings JavaScript object](./doc/SETTINGS.md#perl-scripts-api) for your Perl application.
-  Triggering a Perl script from a local HTML page can be configured using [one of the three possible methods](./doc/SETTINGS.md#perl-scripts-api).
+  Triggering a Perl script from your HTML page can be configured using [one of the three possible methods](./doc/SETTINGS.md#perl-scripts-api).
   [Selecting files or folders with their full paths](./doc/SETTINGS.md#selecting-files-and-folders) is also possible.

 ## Design Objectives

 * **1. Easy and beautiful graphical user interface for Perl 5 desktop applications**
-* **2. Fast, zero-installation software**
+* **2. Fast and zero-installation software**
 * **3. Cross-platform availability**
 * **4. Secure solution with no server**
 * **5. Maximal reuse of existing web technologies and standards**